MiteshChakma/Andoid/README.md

 Delivery Route Tracker is a Flutter Android app for food delivery shift tracking, route history, stop detection, delivery lifecycle logging, earnings analytics, diagnostics, and local exports.

-The app was built with help from an AI coding agent in Codex.